RibbonDiff — User Guide

 • Paste text into Text 1 (left / Original) and Text 2 (right / Modified), or

-• Both panes are fully editable.
-Diff highlighting appears once both panes have content and updates automatically as you type or paste.
+• Diff highlighting appears once both sides have content and updates automatically as you type, paste, open files, or switch history snapshots.

-• When both panes first have content, RibbonDiff automatically jumps to the first changed block (if any).
+• When a comparison first becomes available, RibbonDiff automatically jumps to the first changed block (if any).

 2. Interface at a glance